-In this case your Yorkie Tzu will look stylish and flossy but this will cost you the everyday work with the brush.
+In this case, your Yorkie Tzu will look stylish and flossy but this will cost you the everyday work with the brush.

 That is why many people choose to give their Shorkie Tsu a Puppy cut.

 Bathing is recommended to be done only when needed.
-When you see your Shorkie all in dirt after a walk outside or you feel this specific smell, then it is time to give your hairy friend a shower with a high-quality shampoo and conditioner.
+When you see your Shorkie all in dirt after a walk outside or you feel this specific smell, then it is time to give your hairy friend a shower with high-quality shampoo and conditioner.

-If you look at where you go for walk and you do not see any dirt which disturbs you, you can still consider a shower every next month.
+If you look at where you go for a walk and you do not see any dirt which disturbs you, you can still consider a shower every next month.
 Using a proper shampoo and conditioner is highly recommended.

 Shorkie Tzu colors

-There are no strictly specified colors but you can expect a Shorkie to be black, reddish, brownish, golden white with black or other textures or even beige.
+There are no strictly specified colors but you can expect a Shorkie to be black, reddish, brownish, golden-white with black or other textures or even beige.

 In order to better understand the possible health issues of a Shorkie, we must observe its parents – the Yorkshire terrier and Shih Tzu.

-The most common health disorders these two breeds suffer include: eye problems, hip dysplasia, tooth loss and oral problems, allergies to various medications, patellar luxation and collapsed trachea.
+The most common health disorders these two breeds suffer include: eye problems, hip dysplasia, tooth loss, and oral problems, allergies to various medications, patellar luxation and collapsed trachea.

 Shorkie Tzu Temperament and Behavior